JuliaData/DataFramesMeta.jl/docs/src/index.md

 ```

 Note that `cols` is *not* a standard Julia function.
 It is only used to modify the
-way that macros in DataFramesMeta.jl escape arguments and has no behavior of its own
+way that macros in DataFramesMeta escape arguments and has no behavior of its own
 outside of DataFramesMeta macros.